 Looking for, waiting for or claiming the absence of a system that will let us do the job that we overlook or show us how to do the work correctly is a big lie.
-It is partially an excuse when the number of assets is big enough i.e. 100’s of equipment is there, manually going through them to find which asset is due for oil change this week and which one needs an air filter will be a tedious job.
-However it still can be done like the old days but it needs more manpower and working hours.
-When the number of assets is in the order of 10’s, it is can be manged through spread sheets.
+It might seem as an excuse when the number of assets is big enough i.e. 100’s of equipment is there.
+So, manually going through them to find which asset is due for oil change this week and which one needs an air filter will be a tedious job.
+However, you need to prepare these data to feed the new system.
+Anyhow, it is a job to be done.
+To continue it like the old days. it needs more manpower and working hours.
+When the number of assets is in the order of 10’s, it can be managed through spread sheets.
 The recorded data can also be analyzed there.

 It is all about leadership

 You can be a team leader even if this title is not an official one in your workplace hierarchy.
 Leaders need leadership skills.
-Whether, you are a manager, in a leadership official position or not, don’t make it your target to hold the referee whistle.
 Leaders guide, help, clarify, point to options and, recommend solutions.
 One basic leadership skills that will help the Maintenance system survive is to be yourself believing in the system.
 You need to believe in the benefits that the system will bring to your work.

-Whether the maintenance system is manual or automated in any way it will help you to remember what jobs you need to do, how you will do it, allow you to retrieve historical data, allow you to record feedback , show you some trends and, above all the system can be updated and customized.
-Your believe and master of those basic concepts will help you start a new system, keep an existing one alive or to update it to serve you best.
+Whether the maintenance system is manual or automated in any way it will help you to remember what jobs you need to do, how you will do it, allow you to retrieve historical data, allow you to record feedback and, show you some trends.
+Above all, the system must have the ability to be updated and customized.
+Your believe and master of those basic concepts will help you start a new system, keep an existing one alive or to update it to serve you better.

 Maintenance System is not your boss or your enemy.
 It is your ally to do better easier jobs professionally.
 It is simple to start a system if you don’t have one.
 Just you need to look for as much as possible data needed to structure the system as we described in this article and adding them to the system.
 I wish you a great morning coffee.